Gainesville Healing House

 Phone: 352-660-4142 extension 4

-Taylor Novak is a therapist at Gainesville Healing House and a Licensed Clinical Social Worker.
-She has worked with older and middle-aged adults, young adults, teens and children (4+) in couples, group/family, and individual practice.
-She appreciates exploring feelings, thoughts, behaviors, and power through diverse lenses.
-Taylor believes our differences are valuable, and recognizes valid nuance in perspectives.
+Taylor Novak is a Licensed Clinical Social Worker and Qualified Supervisor.
+She works with older adults, middle-aged adults, young adults, teens, and children (4+, often with guardian involvement) in couples, group/family, and individual practice.
+She’s curious about the individual and collective experiences of feelings, thoughts, behaviors, and power across the social ecological model.
+Taylor believes our differences are valuable and she recognizes important nuance in perspectives.

-Taylor’s approach to therapy is systems-, strengths-, and empowerment-based.
-She is neurodiversity-affirming, trauma-informed, and identity-embracing.
-Many (but not all!) of Taylor’s clients find themselves in some intersection of trauma and neurodivergence.
-Taylor uses models such as EMDR, reality therapy, existential therapy, and acceptance commitment therapy, informed by parts work, somatic expression, attachment, personal motivations, play, and mindfulness.
+Taylor’s approach to healing is systems-, compassion-, and agency-based.
+She strives to be neurodiversity-affirming and trauma-informed, depathologizing, and integrative.
+Many (but not all!) of Taylor’s clients find themselves at an intersection of trauma and neurodivergence.
+Taylor uses models such as EMDR, IFS, relational experiential therapy, and DBT, informed by somatic expression, attachment, values, existentialism, and play.
 She believes experiences are complex, and trusts that you are the expert of your life.
-Through a mutually safe therapeutic relationship, she considers it an honor to journey beside you in wellness.
+Through a mutually safe relationship, she considers it an honor to journey with you in wellness.
 She is also a Certified Prevention Professional, a registered yoga teacher, and a Spanish speaker.
-She loves dogs, humor, boundaries, and hobbies.
+She enjoys dogs, plants, pop culture, direct communication, and boundaries.

 Email: taylor@gainesvillehealinghouse.com